 In 2006, Ms. Clark joined the Mark Morris Dance Group as a full-time company member.
 In addition to teaching company class, and at the Mark Morris Dance Center, she has taught Master Classes at the University of Illinois – Champaign/Urbana, the Kennedy Center, George Mason University, University of Washington, University of Arizona, and other schools and community centers on behalf of the company.
 In 2008 the company nominated her for the Princess Grace Award, in which she won an honorarium for Modern Dance.
 In 2011 she left her full-time position with the company, only to return to guest perform from time to time.
 In 2011, she also rejoined the Lar Lubovitch Dance Company, performing featured roles with Clifton Brown.
 Ms. Clark has also danced for the Metropolitan Opera Ballet at Lincoln Center in productions choreographed by Mr. Morris, Ben Wright and the innovative Crystal Pite.
 In 2013, Ms. Clark joined the Alvin Ailey American Dance Theater, having the honor of dancing the legendary work Revelations over 100 times per year, while traveling the world six out of every twelve months!
 She danced featured roles in Matthew Rushing's Odetta, as well as the coveted duet Twin Cities in Mr. Ailey's The River.
 During her four years with Ailey, not only was she a company teacher, but she also assisted in the creation of Mr. Battle's Awakening and was also responsible for staging Mr. Battle's Mass.

 She has been on the faculty and Advisory Board of the New Jersey Dance Theater since 2001.
 From 2002-2006 she was also on an Advisory Panel for Capezio, where she helped test out new footwear and products.
 Ms. Clark is a member of AGMA, and is a certified Life Coach.
 As one of Mr. Battle's only repetiteurs, she spends much of her time staging and coaching his work, as well as working as an independent Master Teacher and Guest Artist.
-For the 2017-2018 school year, Ms. Clark is on faculty at the Ailey School (Professional Division), Marymount Manhattan College, and the University of the Arts in Philadelphia.
+For the 2018-2019 school year, Ms. Clark is on faculty at the University of the Arts in Philadelphia, Marylmount Manhattan College, and Princeton University.
+She is also currently a performing artist with Monica Bill Barnes & Company.